joelguittet/mender-mcu-client/README.md

 To start using mender-mcu-client, we recommend that you begin with one of the example provided with the library:

-* [mender-esp32-example](https://github.com/joelguittet/mender-esp32-example) demonstrates the usage of mender-mcu-client on ESP32 MCU to perform upgrade with dual OTA partitions and rollback capability.
+* [mender-esp32-example](https://github.com/joelguittet/mender-esp32-example) demonstrates the usage of mender-mcu-client on ESP32 MCU to perform upgrade with dual OTA partitions and rollback capability using ESP-IDF framework.
+* [mender-stm32l4a6-zephyr-example](https://github.com/joelguittet/mender-stm32l4a6-zephyr-example) demonstrates the usage of mender-mcu-client on STM32L4A6 MCU to perform upgrade with dual OTA partitions and rollback capability using Zephyr RTOS.
 * More examples will come, and particularly new platforms support will be added soon.